lbeverly/docs/enrolling-a-client.md

 ---
-title: Enrolling a Client
+title: Setting up a Client
 menu:
   main:
     parent: 'setup'
     weight: 6
 ---

-ScaleFT credentials are granular to the combination of a User and the User's device.
+ScaleFT credentials are scoped to the combination of a User and the User's device.
-Users must enroll their devices with the ScaleFT Client, similarly to how servers enroll in Projects.
+Users must first install the ScaleFT Client, and then enroll their devices, similarly to how servers enroll in Projects.
 Verifying the details of the devices that Users use to access your infrastructure allows ScaleFT to make better-informed decisions about the risk of issuing credentials.

+<a href="{{% relref "docs/sft-osx.md" %}}">Install the ScaleFT Client on Mac OS X</a>

+<a href="{{% relref "docs/sft-redhat.md" %}}">Install the ScaleFT Client on Redhat, CentOS, & Fedora</a>

+<a href="{{% relref "docs/sft-ubuntu.md" %}}">Install the ScaleFT Client on Ubuntu</a>

 ## Enrolling Your Device